Featured Resources

 Drejuan Fitzpatrick.
 Before joining IBO as our network support specialist in January 2015, Drejuan served in the dual role of IT project coordinator and network & systems administrator for a Long Island law firm.
 He also previously worked as a systems administrator for an international education exchange organization.
 In both jobs Drejuan provided IT support to staff, managed existing systems, and executed major IT projects.

 Tainá Guarda.
-Tainá is a senior education budget and policy analyst who joined IBO in July 2018 as an education budget and policy analyst with a specialization in data visualization.
+Tainá is the Chief Outreach and Engagement Officer.
+She joined IBO in July 2018 as an education budget and policy analyst with a specialization in data visualization.
 Before arriving at IBO she created the data visualizations for a report on segregation and school choice by the Center for New York City Affairs and provided research on higher education for the Professional Staff Congress.
-Tainá has a wide variety of interests and on most nights or weekends she can be found at a concert, art gallery, museum, or a meet up about data and technology.
-She has a master’s in environmental policy and sustainability from The New School and another in moving image archive studies from the University of California at Los Angeles as well as a B.A. from Swarthmore College.
+Tainá has a wide variety of interests and can be found in a pool, on a bike, or at a concert.
+She has a master’s in environmental policy and sustainability from The New School as well as a B.A. from Swarthmore College.

 Michael P. Jacobs.
 Michael is the assistant director for our Economics and Taxes unit.
 He joined IBO in September 1996 as one of our original staff members.
 Michael’s previous experience includes working as a revenue forecaster and analyst with the City Council's Finance Division and as a research consultant to Governor Mario Cuomo's Advisory Panel on Financial Services at the New York State Department of Economic Development.
 A Brooklyn native, Michael enjoys travel—he has made it to 47 states—and is an avid hiker and filmgoer.
 He received his Ph.D. in economics from The New School and B.A. from Oberlin College.

 Julia Konrad.
-Julia joined IBO in June 2022 as an education budget and policy analyst.
+Julia is the Assistant Director of the Education team.
+She joined IBO in June 2022 as an education budget and policy analyst.
 Previously, she studied housing policy and government responses to the pandemic as a research assistant at the NYU Furman Center.
 Before that, Julia taught 11th grade U.S. history at a Brooklyn public school.
 She loves to visit NYC’s parks, where you might find her biking or rollerblading, looking for birds, or spending time with friends.
 Julia received her master’s in public administration from NYU Wagner, her master’s in education from Vanderbilt University, and her B.A. from Harvard College.

 Stephanie Kranes.
 Stephanie, an education budget and policy analyst, joined IBO in September 2014.
 In June 2021, she was named Senior Budget and Policy Analyst.
 Her previous experience includes working in hospitals and clinics in Pennsylvania, where she was a case manager for HIV-affected patients and analyzed health data to understand linkages between economic instability, depression, and quality of health.
 Stephanie later served as a research intern at Mount Sinai Hospital in New York.
 At IBO Stephanie has been observed eating lettuce out of a bag at random times, but this has not precluded her from maintaining the agency’s cookbook.
 She earned a master’s in social work from Fordham University and a B.A. from Dickinson College.

 Lisa Neary.
-Lisa was named IBO's chief of staff in August of 2021.
-She joined IBO as general counsel in November 2004.
-Before joining IBO, she worked at the New York City Council Finance Division as legislative counsel.
-Lisa received her J.D. from Rutgers University and her B.A. from Yale University.
+Lisa became IBO's First Deputy Director in May of 2023.
+She joined IBO as General Counsel in 2004.
+Prior to her work at IBO, she was a legislative counsel for the New York City Council Finance Division.
+In her spare time, Lisa enjoys jogging in Riverside Park and seeing concerts at the various music venues the city has to offer.
+She received her J.D. from Rutgers University and her B.A. from Yale University.

 Jordan Paige.
 Jordan joined IBO in July 2022 as an environmental budget and policy analyst, focusing parks and recreation, environmental protection, and sanitation .
 Jordan hails from North Carolina where in prior roles, he spent time working as a budget and evaluation analyst for the City of Winston-Salem and as a data analyst for Downtown Greensboro Incorporated.
 As a newly minted New York City resident, Jordan spends his time venturing around the city exploring places to play basketball, roller skate, bike ride, and visiting museums.
 Jordan attended the University of North Carolina at Greensboro where he earned his B.A. and master’s in public affairs.

 Emily Pramik.
-Emily joined IBO as its transportation budget and policy analyst in October 2021.
+Emily is a lead budget and policy anlayst who joined IBO as its transportation budget and policy analyst in October 2021.
 Emily previously worked for the New York City Department of City Planning’s Capital Planning Division.
 She has also served as a Fellow with the Harvard Kennedy School Government Performance Lab, assisting the State of Rhode Island in the performance management and evaluation of new job training strategies.
 Emily began her policy career as a research assistant at MDRC.
 When not in the office, she can be found exploring the city’s small museums or spending quality time with her cat, Luigi.
 Emily has a Master’s of Public Policy from the University of Michigan and an A.B. from the University of Chicago.

 Cole Rakow.
 Cole joined IBO in June 2017 as an economist, focusing on the city’s business taxes, including keeping tabs on how federal tax changes could affect local revenue.
 In June 2021, he became Senior Economist.
 Prior to joining IBO, Cole taught economics and research methods to both undergraduate and graduate students, while carrying out research about state and local taxation.
 He hails from the Chicago suburbs and spent the six years before coming to IBO living in Lexington, Kentucky.
 His after-work interests include architecture, especially of New York’s iconic bridges, and classical music.
 Cole received his Ph.D. in public policy and administration from the University of Kentucky and B.S. from Truman State University.